NguyenTJoseph/reading-notes/TextEditor.md

 - **Line 10** We ran ls with a command line argument ( /etc ).
 When we do this it tells ls not to list our current directory but instead to list that directories contents.
 - **Line 13** We ran ls with both a command line option and argument.
 As such it did a long listing of the directory /etc.
 - **Lines 12 and 18** just indicate that I have cut out some of the commands normal output for brevities sake.
 When you run the commands you will see a longer listing of files and directories.
+## Paths
+A path is a means to get to a particular file or directory on the system.
+Files are in a hierarchical structure.
+At the very top of the structure is what's called the root directory.
+It is denoted by a single slash ( / ).
+It has subdirectories, they have subdirectories and so on.
+Files may reside in any of these directories.
+### Absolute & Relative Paths
+**Absolute paths** specify a location (file or directory) in relation to the root directory.
+You can identify them easily as they always begin with a forward slash ( / )

+**Relative paths** specify a location (file or directory) in relation to where we currently are in the system.
+They will not begin with a slash.